Working out at home is a great way to start a fitness routine when you have a busy schedule.

 Be honest with yourself

-I used to be very active up until my early twenties, I loved doing kickboxing classes, and I love shopping for fitness wear to keep me motivated to workout.
+I used to be very active up until my mid-twenties, I loved doing kickboxing classes, and I loved shopping for fitness wear to keep me motivated to work out.

-However, at the start of my fitness journey, I avoided wearing 75% of the items in my closet as I didn’t like how they fit and I avoided going out doing anything fun because of how my clothing fit.
+However, I had gotten to the point where I avoided wearing 75% of the items in my closet as I didn’t like how they fit and I avoided going out doing anything fun because of how my clothing fit.

 As with my other goals having an honest discussion/reflection with myself helped push me in the right direction of getting back serious about my fitness goals.

-You can make working out at home part of your routine
+You can start working out at home successfully

 Once you make it a routine, you’ll find that you look forward to working out and feel like something is missing from your day if you don’t.